 REMINDER

-Mont Saint Michel is...a mount.
-One might call this common sense but we feel it is important to remind you that the visit of the Abbey requires some step climbing.
-The guide will make several stops along the way to share anecdotes and give you an insight into the history of the village (and also give everybody the chance to catch their breath).
-Most people do not have any trouble in reaching the top but please keep in mind that Mont Saint Michel does not have an elevator and this part of tour is not recommended to people who are either disabled or have certain medical issues.
+Mont Saint Michel is...well, a mount, and while this may seem like common sense, we feel it's important to remind you that visiting the Abbey involves climbing several steps.
+The guide will make multiple stops along the way to share anecdotes and provide insight into the history of the village, as well as give everyone a chance to catch their breath.
+Most visitors have no trouble reaching the top, but please keep in mind that Mont Saint Michel does not have an elevator.
+This part of the tour is not recommended for individuals who are disabled or have certain medical conditions.

-Your guide will accompany you every step of the way during the visit, outside as well within the walls of the UNESCO monument.
-Furthermore, the guided tour of the Abbey is included in the price of the tour and although the fast-track tickets are not comprised in the cost, the latter can be purchased prior to the tour using the dedicated page on the website of the Centre of French National Monuments.
+Your guide will accompany you every step of the way, both outside and within the walls of this UNESCO monument.
+Additionally, the guided tour of the Abbey is included in the price of the tour.
+While fast-track tickets are not included in the cost, they can be purchased in advance through the dedicated page on the Center of French National Monuments website.

 WHAT SHOULD YOU EXPECT?

-Your tour guide will meet you at the train-station (if you will be travelling to Normandy on the day of the tour) or at your hotel in Bayeux or Caen.
-The drive from the aforementioned locations to Mont St. Michel takes approximately 1h30'.
-Accompanied by your guide, you will cover the last 1,5 miles, from the car park to the foot of the mount - either on foot (30' walk at a moderate pace) or by riding one of the free shuttles.
-After having worked your way through the village, the guide will take you on a private tour of the Abbey (1h30').
-The visit will be followed by a quick but well-deserved lunch and, ultimately, a 1h15' drive to Normandy American Cemetery & Memorial.
-This second part of the experience will have a one-hour duration.
-From Colleville you will head back to the hotel/train station.
+Your tour guide will meet you at the train-station (if you are travelling to Normandy on the day of the tour) or at your hotel in Bayeux or Caen.
+The drive from the aforementioned locations to Mont St. Michel takes approximately 1 hour 30 minutes.
+Accompanied by your guide, you will cover the last 1,5 miles, from the car park to the foot of the mount - either on foot (a 30-minute walk at a moderate pace) or by taking one of the free shuttles.
+After making your way through the village, your guide will lead you on a private, 1.5-hour tour of the Abbey.
+The visit will be followed by a quick but well-deserved lunch before a 1-hour and 15-minute drive to the Normandy American Cemetery & Memorial (Colleville sur Mer).
+This second part of the experience will last approximately one hour.
+From Colleville you will return to your hotel or the train station.

 NORMANDY AMERICAN CEMETERY AND MEMORIAL